WhiteHatCyberus/Simple-Login-I/README.md

 # Simple Login I
+>**Note**: Learn how to install, setup and configure the latest version of mysql-server in Linux [here](https://medium.com/@whcyberus/install-mysql-server-8-0-32-on-ubuntu-22-04-2-2023-update-fa27fd90b90f)
 - To begin, install the packages in `requirements.txt` using the `apt` package installer.
 - The application is configured with default mysql server credentials.
 ```